New Hampshire vacation rental tax guide

-But new income opportunities bring new lodging tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in New Hampshire are subject to room tax.
-New Hampshire tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+But new income opportunities bring new tax implications.
+Like hotel and B&B stays, short-term rentals in New Hampshire are subject to tax.
+Vacation rental hosts are required to collect applicable taxes from their guests and remit them to the proper authorities.

-Failure to comply with state tax laws can result in fines and interest penalties.
-These may not catch up with hosts in the short term, but the short term rental industry in under increasing scrutiny for tax compliance.
-It’s recommended that you comply with the requirements before tax authorities contact you.
+Failure to comply with state and local tax laws can result in fines and interest penalties.
+These may not catch up with you in the short term, but the sharing economy is under increased scrutiny, so it’s important to address compliance before tax authorities address it for you.

-When you start operating a short-term rental, you may not have experience with lodging taxes, but you are probably familiar with income tax.
+When you start operating a short-term rental, you might not have experience with lodging taxes, but you’re probably familiar with income tax.
 It’s important to understand the difference between the two.

-Income taxes are reported and paid annually to the federal and many state governments on “taxable” income, which is income after allowed expense deductions.
+Income tax is reported and paid annually to the federal government and many state governments on “taxable” income, which is income after allowed expense deductions.
 You pay this tax directly to the government.

-In contrast, a lodging tax on a short-term rental is a percentage of the total rent your guest’ pays, which is added to the price of the bill.
-The guest pays the room tax, you are responsible for collecting the tax and paying it to the proper tax authorities.
+Lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that’s added to the price on the bill.
+The guest pays the tax, but you’re responsible for collecting and paying it to the proper tax authority.

-What is the definition of “short-term rental” in New Hampshire?
+What’s the definition of “short-term rental” in New Hampshire?

-Who is required to collect and file taxes on short-term rentals in New Hampshire?
+Who’s required to collect and file taxes on short-term rentals in New Hampshire?

-Registering with State Authorities
+Registering with tax authorities

 Do I need to form an LLC?